-Investing in cleaner rivers – it is up to us.
 Rainfall – sometimes as little as 1/2″ – can overwhelm our aging sewer systems and cause untreated sewage and rainwater to discharge into our rivers and streams.
-Rainfall washes all kinds of pollution from parking lots, lawns, and roads which can make our water sick for both people and animals.
+Rainfall washes all kinds of pollution from parking lots, lawns, and roads into our rivers, which can make our water sick for both people and animals.
 This is a problem throughout the watershed, particularly in communities who designed their sewers to collect both sewage and rainwater.
 Throughout New England communities have been investing hundreds of millions of dollars to modernize their sewage treatment plants and sewer lines to reduce or in some cases eliminate this problem.
-The Council works with communities as well as state and federal government to create the best solutions to this problem because these are critical investments for our economy and our environment.
+CRC works with communities as well as state and federal government to create the best solutions to this problem because these are critical investments for our economy and our environment.
 Our rivers shouldn’t make us sick.

 Thanks to investments made by people throughout the watershed there has been real progress.
 In western Massachusetts, over 1 billion gallons of untreated sewage and rainwater no longer discharge when it rains.
 Over 18 miles of the Chicopee River have no discharges at all thanks to pipes being removed.
 Five western Massachusetts towns have completely eliminated pipes that would discharge during rain events.
 Eight communities in the Hartford, CT region have voted to spend over $1.6 billion dollars to improve their sewage treatment and significantly reduce discharges over the next twenty years.

 But there is more to do in cities throughout the watershed and we will continue pushing for robust solutions and strong voter support for this critical work.